 Personal & Partner Counselling

 If at any time during your pregnancy or following the birth of your child you become anxious, uncertain or even depressed, there are counsellors that you can talk to about your experiences.
 If you are staff or faculty, you can contact the Employee and Family Assistance Program for confidential counselling services for yourself and your dependants.
 You can arrange an appointment or get help in a crisis by calling the 24/7 toll free number 1-800-668-9920.
 As a student, you can access counselling free through the Health & Wellness Centre.
-This service will provide individual counselling and partner counselling, even if your partner is not a student at the University.

 There are a number of diverse community resources that you can also access.
 If you would like to find out about different options, a staff member at the Family Care Office can help you.